 If you intend to start a business, choosing the right structure can have important and far-reaching consequences.
 One of the most popular formations is the limited liability company, or LLC.
 An LLC is governed by the laws of the state in which it was formed, so if you’re considering forming an LLC, it’s important to choose the right state for your needs.
-Delaware has long been recommended as the most advantageous state in which to form an LLC, but Nevada has become a very popular choice in recent years as well.
+Delaware has long been recommended as the most advantageous state in which to form an LLC, but having Nevada business address has become a very popular choice in recent years as well.
 Here’s what you need to know about the advantages of setting up your LLC in The Silver State.

 Favorable Tax Laws

 Creating a more favorable tax situation is often the primary goal of forming an LLC, and Nevada’s tax laws are among the most business-friendly in the nation.
 Nevada levies virtually no state taxes, so by forming your LLC there, you and your business can escape personal income taxes, corporate income taxes, unitary taxes, estate taxes, franchise taxes on income and more.
 However, if you are based in another state, it’s important to be aware that you may be subject to your home state’s taxes and regulations depending on the organization of your business and finances.
 When in doubt, consult a professional advisor to ensure you receive the maximum benefit from your LLC formation.